 This adorable headpiece is a great way to spice up any little girl’s hair-do!
 If your daughter likes to wear her natural hair down, you can style her hair in a wash & go and adorn her with a floral crown.
 She’ll surely feel like the little black princess she is!

-This is a great style if your little one is attending a formal event.
+An amazing African-American black little girl hairstyle.
+Try this on your little girl, if she is attending a formal event.
 Just blow dry the hair, put it in three ponytails going up the middle of the head (like a Mohawk) and pin the ends under.
-You can also opt to leave a small section of hair loose, as picture above and curl it with a curl former, flexion, or curling iron.
+You can also opt to leave a small section of hair loose, as the picture above and curl it with a curl former, flexion, or curling iron.

 4: Braided Mohawk